solo-io/gloo/docs/content/guides/traffic_management/destination_types/ec2_upstream/_index.md

 ## Summary

 In this tutorial, we created an Upstream that allows us to route traffic from our gateway to a set of EC2 instances.
 We created a single Upstream and associated it with a single instance.
 You can of course create an arbitrary number of Upstreams and associate them with an arbitrary number of instances.
-We reviewed how to prepare your AWS account with a sample instance, role, and policy so as to demonstrate the information Gloo needs to implement a routable EC2 Upstream.
+We reviewed how to prepare your AWS account with a sample instance, role, and policy so as to demonstrate the information Gloo Edge needs to implement a routable EC2 Upstream.

 ### Next Steps

-Gloo can also use AWS Lambda as an Upstream target.
+Gloo Edge can also use AWS Lambda as an Upstream target.
 You can learn more in the [AWS Lambda guide]({{< versioned_link_path fromRoot="/guides/traffic_management/destination_types/aws_lambda/" >}}).